EmanDev/winrar-keygen-gui/README.md

 ## Build

-1. Make sure you have the requirement.
+1. Make sure you have the requirements on your operating system.
 2. Open the project file.
 3. Either debug or release, or go to Projects > Build

 ## Usage

 1. Run the application.
-2. Enter your name.
+2. Enter your name or email address.
 3. Choose license type.
 4. Save as "rarreg.key" (Important).

+## Data Collection

+Just nope :) Check the code if the tool collects any information.

 ## Credits